laristra/flecsph/doc/development.md

 # General development guidelines

-Firstly, we discourage development on the master branch.
+We discourage development on the `master` branch.

 Indeed, FleCSPH is an open-source project which is developed for a broad community of computer scientists, applied mathematicians and physicists